cta-wave/dpctf-deploy/README.md

    - [Update observation framework](#update-observation-framework)
    - [Use specific version](#use-specific-version-1)
    - [Debugging](#debugging)

+> [!TIP]
+> **For Windows with WSL2 only**: Detailed installation instructions for the "WAVE Streaming Media Test Suite – Devices" on Windows with WSL2 (including the installation of Ubuntu and Docker for Linux) are available under [doc/Install-Instructions-Windows-with-WSL2.pdf](doc/Install-Instructions-Windows-with-WSL2.pdf).

 ## Phase 1: Deployment of the test runner (one time action, to be performed by IT personnel)